Jayboy628/ETL_Automated_OOP_Python/README.md

   This Layer use the Extract Transform, and Load (ETL) structure

   - When the extract function is invoked it first uses the read_csv_to_df function to read the files and then extract the data and return as an Data Frame
+  - When the transform_report1 is invoked it use the Data Frame from the extract function and then Trnsform the data to aggregated columns and then filter by date and return a finish Data Frame (report)

 - **Application Layer - not core** [`Application_2.ipynb`](Starter-Code/Application_2.ipynb)]